 - 1: Yes

 - 2: No

-- 5.3 Applicant must indicate if seeking approval for deviations from the 2019 Patient-Centered Benefit Plan Designs.
+- 5.3 Applicant must indicate if it is requesting approval for deviations from the 2019 Patient-Centered Benefit Plan Designs.
 If yes, Applicant must submit Attachment B Patient-Centered Benefit Design Deviations to describe the proposed deviations and the rationale for the deviation.
 Alternate benefit design proposals are not permitted in the Individual Marketplace.